These Brazilian besties are inventing an mRNA vaccine as a gift to the world

 Cunha grimaces a bit, and notes, "there's actually a machine for doing this."

-How long it would take on this task?
+How long would the machine take on this task?
 "Really!
 Do you want to know!"
 Cunha answers, with a wry chuckle.
 "I think two minutes."

 Although Ano Bom bought the machine from an American supplier four months ago, she's still waiting for it to reach her lab.
 Ano Bom gives an exasperated sigh.
 "I think bureaucracy is the reason!" she says.
 Brazil's regulatory agencies aren't really set up to approve imports of equipment and supplies for fast track vaccine invention.
 Altogether, Ano Bom estimates that the resulting delays in getting assorted equipment and materials have set them back at least ten months.